Lethal allele: Recessive lethals

 A pair of identical alleles that are both present in an organism that ultimately results in death of that organism are referred to as recessive lethal alleles.
 Though recessive lethals may code for dominant or recessive traits, they are only fatal in the homozygous condition.

-Heterozygotes will sometimes display a form of diseased phenotype, as in the case of achondroplasia.
-One mutant lethal allele can be tolerated, but having two results in death.
-In the case of homozygous achondroplasia, death almost invariably occurs before birth or in the perinatal period.
-Not all heterozygotes for recessive lethal alleles will show a mutant phenotype, as is the case for cystic fibrosis carriers.
-If two cystic fibrosis carriers have children, they have a 25 percent chance of producing offspring having two copies of the lethal allele, eventually resulting in the death of the child.
-Another example are the BRCA mutations; inheriting one defective BRCA allele results in a greatly increased risk of breast cancer and ovarian cancer, while inheriting both defective alleles will result in a severe form of Fanconi anemia (FA-S for BRCA1, FA-D1 for BRCA2) that is embryonically lethal in most cases.
-Survivors of homozygous or biallelic BRCA mutations almost never survive to adulthood.
+Heterozygotes will sometimes display a form of diseased phenotype in addition to an apparently dominant phenotype, as yellow mice are particularly susceptible to diabetes and obesity.

+An example of a lethal allele in humans are the BRCA mutations; inheriting one defective BRCA allele results in a greatly increased risk of breast cancer and ovarian cancer, while inheriting both defective alleles is embryonically lethal in almost all cases.
 For live cases, inheriting both mutations lead to a grave prognosis where survival almost never extends beyond childhood.
+This is because the BRCA mutations also result in a severe subtype of Fanconi anemia (FA-S for BRCA1, FA-D1 for BRCA2), itself an extremely rare medical condition.

 Another example of a recessive lethal allele occurs in the Manx cat.
 Manx cats possess a heterozygous mutation resulting in a shortened or missing tail.
 Crosses of two heterozygous Manx cats result in two-thirds of surviving offspring displaying the heterozygous shortened tail phenotype, and one-third of surviving offspring of normal tail length that is homozygous for a normal allele.
 Homozygous offspring for the mutant allele cannot survive birth and are therefore not seen in these crosses.

+A lethal allele may refer to any allele encoding the disease that results in a terminal condition only in the homozygous or biallelic state.
+The heterozygous and homozygous phenotype is still expressed in most cases if two different disease-causing alleles are present.
+Achondroplasia is a skeletal system disorder caused by a recessive allele that can still result in a live birth in the homozygous state.
+One mutant allele for achondroplasia can be tolerated, but having two results in death.
+In the case of homozygous achondroplasia, death almost invariably occurs before birth or in the perinatal period.
+Not all heterozygotes for recessive lethal alleles will show a mutant phenotype, as is the case for cystic fibrosis carriers.
+If two cystic fibrosis carriers have children, they have a 25 percent chance of producing offspring having two copies of the allele, eventually resulting in the death of the child without intensive treatment.